rafael-fuente/Incoherent-Light-Simulation/double_slit_simulations/README.md

 [![animation](/double_slit_simulations/images/partially_coherent_picoseconds.gif)](/double_slit_simulations/simulation_partially_incoherent_picoseconds.py)

+The fastest simulations are the femtoseconds, you can complete them in two minutes.

 For the microseconds simulations, you need to run the simulation at least with 10000 samples and averaging them to get a denoised image.
 This task could take several hours in a personal computer.
 The smartest approach is taking a sample each time interval equal to the coherence time of the source: λ * λ / (c * Δλ).
 This is because it is the minimum time to make the electric field change considerably.